Opinion: Installment on Bay Bridge Fails to Shine Light on Potential Damage

-In the past month, many San Francisco residents and visitors have likely noticed the mesmerizing, expansive light show on the Bay Bridge that is visible from shore, but few may be aware of the reason behind it, and uninformed of the potential negative impacts.
+In the past month, many San Francisco residents and visitors have likely noticed the mesmerizing, expansive light show on the Bay Bridge that is visible from shore, but few may be aware of the reason behind the development and of potential repercussions.

 Beginning March 5, 2013, the light exhibition titled The Bay Lights, spanning the Northern face of the Bay Bridge, will be lit for seven hours every night for a period of two years as a tribute to the 75th Anniversary of the Bridge’s existence.
 The project, headed by Leo Villareal, a New York based light artist responsible for the design and management of the piece, has been in commission for two years already – after the offer was brought about back in 2010.